aspose-cells-cloud/aspose-cells-cloud-go/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 22.4
+## Feature & Enhancements in Version 22.3

-- Export API adds extended query parameters.
-- Convert API adds extended query parameters.
-- SaveAs API adds extended query parameters.
-- Get Workbook API adds extended query parameters.

 ## Read & Write Spreadsheet Formats